Introduction to Threat to E-Commerce

-The following article provides an outline for Threat to E Commerce.
+The following article provides an outline for Threat to E-Commerce.
 E-commerce refers to transactions and selling of goods on the internet.
-It basically refers to the online commercial transactions.
-Many innovations such as mobile business, internet marketing, online transaction processing, the transfers of electronic funds, electronic data (EDI), stock management, chain supply administration systems and automated data collection systems, can be implemented for the purpose of e-commerce.
+It basically refers to online commercial transactions.
+Many innovations such as mobile business, internet marketing, online transaction processing, the transfers of electronic funds, electronic data (EDI), stock management, chain supply administration systems and automated data collection systems can be implemented for the purpose of e-commerce.

 Electronic Payments System